Business + Branding Education for Fearless Boss Ladies

 Once the social media and blog posts were scheduled, I’d email my clients and let them know to look for sneak peeks (social media) throughout the week, and their full wedding (blog post) that Wednesday (or Thursday).

 I’d also thank them again for choosing to work with me, let them know how fabulous their photos were turning out—and just get them excited to see more!

 After the 3-star images were finished, I’d go back to my 2-star photos and start editing.
 I’d use the 3-stars to batch a lot of my editing (this saves a ton of time!
 And it helps ensure that your editing is consistent).

-On Wednesday (when the wedding blog post goes live), I’d email the other vendors and give them a link to check it out.
+On Wednesday or Thursday (when the wedding blog post goes live), I’d email the other vendors and give them a link to check it out.